Lowry, Siakam lead Raptors past Knicks for 6th straight win - WHIZ News

 A night after being voted to start the All-Star Game, Siakam had two big baskets down the stretch.
-He drove for a dunk with Toronto leading by only one, then nailed a 3-pointer with 21 seconds remaining after the Knicks had closed within three.
+He drove for a dunk with 1:09 left and Toronto leading by only one, then nailed a 3-pointer with 21 seconds remaining after the Knicks had closed within three.

 Marcus Morris and Damyean Dotson each scored 21 points for the Knicks, who have dropped five of six.
 Julius Randle had 20 points and 11 rebounds.